macmurph42/atomcopy/README.md

 1-2  | Once your repository is created, scroll down to ‘import code’ and paste the url of this sample repository: https://github.com/macmurph42/atomsample.git .
 This may take a couple of minutes.
 1-2  | In the Atom Editor type Shift-Command-P (Shift-Ctrl-P on Windows) to toggle the Atom Command Palette ![Image](gittoggle.png)
 1-3  | Type Github:Clone and paste the url from step 2.
 (Your new repository) This will also create a new folder in your GitHub home directory on your disk (e.g. /Users/florianmeyer/github/atomsample)
-1-4  | At some point, you may be asked to enter a GitHub token.
+1-4  | At some point, you may be asked to enter a GitHub token to authorize GitHub for Atom.
 You can create this token on https://github.atom.io/auth/github_package/token

 **Task2: Create new files and update your repository**